Last update: 24 April 2020

 Thresholds for Agribusiness investments

-The applicable threshold value depends on the nationality of the foreign person and whether or not the foreign person is a foreign government investor as follows:
+The applicable threshold value depends on the nationality and residency of the foreign person and whether or not the foreign person is a foreign government investor as follows:

 - For foreign government investors, a $0 (nil) threshold applies.

-- For non-foreign government investors (except those from Chile, New Zealand and the United States), a $55 million threshold based on the value of the investment applies.
+- For non-foreign government investors (except those from Chile, New Zealand and the United States of America), a $60 million threshold based on the value of the investment applies.

 Exemption for certain investors

-Significant and notifiable actions in Australia’s foreign investment framework that are specific to agribusinesses do not apply to non foreign government investors from Chile, New Zealand and the United States (see section 40 of the Foreign Acquisitions and Takeovers Regulation 2015 (Regulation)).
-Investors from these countries are subject to the requirements for significant and notifiable actions for general business acquisitions (for which the threshold for these countries is $1,094 million).
+Significant and notifiable actions in Australia's foreign investment review framework that are specific to agribusinesses do not apply to non-foreign government investors from Chile, New Zealand and the United States of America (see section 40 of the Foreign Acquisitions and Takeovers Regulation 2015 (Regulation)).
+Investors from these countries are subject to the requirements for significant and notifiable actions for general business acquisitions (for which the threshold for these countries is $1,192 million).

 What is a direct interest?